 Comparing Rheumatoid Arthritis and Osteoarthritis

 Rheumatoid arthritis and osteoarthritis are different types of arthritis.
-Although they share some similar characteristics, each has different symptoms and requires different treatment.
-Therefore, an accurate diagnosis is important.
+They share some similar characteristics, but each has different symptoms and requires different treatment.
+So an accurate diagnosis is important.

 Osteoarthritis is the most common form of arthritis.
 Rheumatoid arthritis affects about one-tenth as many people as osteoarthritis.
 The main difference between osteoarthritis and rheumatoid arthritis is the cause behind the joint symptoms.
 Osteoarthritis is caused by mechanical wear and tear on joints.
 Rheumatoid arthritis is an autoimmune disease in which the body's own immune system attacks the body's joints.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.